Thang Nguyen 555

 Third hurdle!

-Back in the car once again, we tailed the convoy.
-Tu Do Street (now Dong Khoi), once bustling with tourists and foreigners was then a ghost town.
+We tailed the convoy.
+Tu Do Street (now Dong Khoi), once bustling with tourists and foreigners, bar girls and rock bands.
 Over the bridge we slid onto a less-wealthy district 4 (only a mile apart, but miles apart).
-At maximum speed, impossible today, the lead bus skidded suddenly then made a sharp left to Pier 5.
-Had my brother failed to floor the over occupied car bumper-to-bumper, we would have been cut off.
+At maximum speed possible only during curfew, the lead bus skidded then made a sharp left to Pier 5 dock.
+Had my brother failed to floor the over occupied car to tail bumper-to-bumper, we would have been cut off.

-Those drivers always had ready a bottle of Scotch to bribe the guards who perhaps couldn’t care less about a convoy with a car in tow.
-Next morning at 4:58AM, the last 11 marines tossed tear gas canisters instead of liquor down the embassy stairs to end decades-long involvement.
+Those drivers always had ready a bottle of Scotch to bribe the guards who couldn’t care less now that the “occupied force” was leaving, much less about a small unofficial car in tow.

-Those precious brief seconds slipped us right through.
-Our “sliding doors” for the lack of equivalent expression.
-The boom barrier mercilessly – like a “guillotine” blade in vertical drop, slow to a stop only by its counterweight.
-If I had had two heads, one would have rolled – most likely – its romantic twin of that pre-med aspirant, who a day earlier, had collected donation in our SPCN Lecture Hall for Central-Region refugees – not knowing himself end up joining their exodus: “Do you know the way to the river”.
+The boom barrier like a “guillotine” drop, slowed to a stop by its counterweight.
+Those slow-down seconds afforded us to slip right through.
+Our “sliding doors”.
+If I had had two heads, one would have rolled – more likely – the romantic twin side of that pre-med aspirant, who just a few days earlier, had collected donation in his SPCN Lecture Hall for Central-Region refugees – not knowing himself about to ask:

 CLUB NAUTIQUE PARKING

 Inside the gate, in broad daylight, shirtless bystanders were milling about, lurking and looting.
 Office supplies and abandoned equipment littered the ground.
 Even police changed to plain clothes to join in: “Finally US Aid got to us.”
 He meant furniture and air conditioner, luxury none of us on “dong” salary could ever afford.
-Even on my brother’s medic captain’s pay, his first wife couldn’t afford to stay “til death do us part”, hence, my single brother was again with us.
+Even on my brother’s medic captain’s pay, his first wife couldn’t afford to stay “til death do us part”.

-What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – finally popped, Khmer-Rouge style: the inmates running the asylum.
-Its lit blew up.
+What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – coup after coup, long speeches and teary farewell (they, us, them, which side was which) finally popped, Khmer-Rouge style: the inmates running the asylum when the lit blew up.

 My brother saw a parked car whose chauffeur slump over its steering wheel.
 His body was the only one on the lot that wasn’t moving.
-There was nothing more dangerous than young men who suddenly be in the possession of a loaded gun.
-Heck, even young girls too (revolutionary chic’s!).
+There was nothing more dangerous than young men who suddenly be in the possession of a loaded gun. (revolutionary chic’s!).

 (pg102 of Terzani’s book lists an inventory by the University of Van Hanh, whose students collected: 1,525 carbines, 2,596 M-16s, 399 M-72s 174 M-79s and three boxes full of pistols.
 A week before we were collecting donations for refugees in flux from DaNang; student activists always collect something as it seemed).

-Private vehicles and Army Jeeps previously status symbols then turned liability (the ultimate was Ky’s handgun and jet used to court his hostess de l’air later turned spouse).
-After offloading passengers, the convoy U turned to continue its mission.
-We then became an easy mark.
+Private vehicles and Army Jeeps previously status symbols turned liability (the ultimate was Ky’s handgun and jet used to court his hostess de l’air later turned spouse).
+After offloading all passengers, the convoy made a U turn for additional haul.
+We, the tail, stood out like a sore thumb, an easy mark among lurking zombie-like looters.

-At the water edge stood an imposing 10-foot static sandbag wall, partitioning the haves and have nots.
+At the water edge stood an imposing 10-foot static sandbag wall, partitioned the haves and have nots.
 This barge-turned-bunker blocked our river view.
 It’s an 11th-hour plan conceived by the Oval Office, the Embassy, and Can Tho outpost, a brainchild of Carmody (see Honorable Exit).
-Army Engineers Corp retrofit, a marked improvement from previous all-hell-broke-loosed open-air vessels: shoving, slipping in stampede proof.
+Army Engineers Corp retrofit, a marked improvement from previous all-hell-broke-loosed open-air vessels, death traps which allowed for shoving, slipping in stampede.

-That March lightning-fast retreat left disgruntled civilians and Army – who themselves abandoned by superiors – with no time to evacuate their immediate families.
-Mob hysteria could care less.
-Friends or foes.
-SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding its MR map from Central Region to Central District on Convoy of tears.
+Lightning-fast retreat left disgruntled civilians and Army – who themselves abandoned by superiors – with no time to evacuate their immediate families.
+Mob hysteria could care less friends or foes.
+SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding MR map from Central Region to Central District, better known as Convoy of tears.
+Jail house was wide open, and freed prisoners served as high octane fuel into a bonfire.

-Standing atop the sandbag heap – a lone gun screamed:
+Standing atop the sandbag heap – a lone gun (M16) in un-tugged white short sleeves creamed:

 “Just get out of here”

-Still seeing my brother-in-law linger (Xem xet tinh hinh – situation assessment).
+seeing my brother-in-law take his time, linger (Xem xet tinh hinh – situation assessment we call SWOT).

 April 29 – Late afternoon, Pier 5

 Engine idling, we huddled.
-Having loaded and unloaded time and again, we grew hesitant.
-Fourth and final attempt at the water edge?
-(I could not imagine my mom and brother swim).
+Having loaded and unloaded time and again, we grew skeptical.
+Fifth and final attempt over the sand wall (we couldn’t see who, how many, were supposed to board, where and when it was going to start).
+Now we were at the water edge (filled with oil and God-knows-what in the water) I could not envision my mom and brother swim.

 Millions of calculations.
 Nine little heads!